JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

 As said before, iCasa Commands has two usages, the first one to be called from the shell, and the other one to be used from an iCasa Script.

 ###OSGi Shell
-The `getName()` method returns the command method.
-This is the name of the command to be called from the shell.
-The parameters are annonymous, but they must respect the parameter order as described for each signature.

-To see the parameter order, we can call the icasa:help command, which will show the command description, as well as the parameters.
+To see the parameter order in the shell, we can call the icasa:help command, which will show the commands description, as well as the parameters list.

     g!icasa:help